Top 10 Animal Products You Never Realized You’re Consuming

 Wait… something’s fishy here.

-To produce its unique flavor profile – which combines tangy, savory, sweet and salty – a heck of a lot goes into making Worcestershire sauce.
-The fermented concoction comprises a vinegar base flavored with a combination of sweeteners and seasonings, which may include molasses or sugar, tamarind, onion, garlic, chili pepper extract, soy, salt, cloves, lemon essence, pickle juice, and…
+The sauce’s complex flavor profile blends tangy, savory, sweet, and salty notes.
+Its ingredients can include molasses or sugar, tamarind, onion, garlic, chili pepper extract, soy, salt, cloves, lemon essence, pickle juice, and… anchovies.

 3 Condoms

-Add “but baby, I’m vegan” to the lengthy list of lines designed to convince a sex partner to forgo contraception.
-While the primary ingredient in most condoms is latex, which is plant-based, most cock socks also contain casein and glycerin.
+Add “but baby, I’m vegan” to the long list of lines designed to convince a partner to skip contraception.
+While most condoms are made from latex—a plant‑based polymer—they also often contain casein and glycerin.

 2 Crayons